xterm-x11/docs/docs/configure.md

 ## Checking the latest applied X resources

-Run `$ xrdb -query` to view the latest applied X resources, such as contents of the `~/.Xresources` dotfile.
+Run `$ xrdb -query` to view the latest applied X resources.

 ## Updating the ~/.Xresources dotfile